 Your home insurance is likely to be less expensive if you are within easy reach of a fire department.
 The further away you are, the harder it is for emergency services to respond to a fire, thus, the more damage the fire can do.
 For log homes, this is debatable due to the thickness of the logs used to build log cabins.
 Fires in log homes tend to smolder allowing for a longer response time.
 Some insurance companies will also require you to be within a certain distance from your nearest fire hydrant.

 Wood shingle roofs are probably going to increase your insurance premium because “They’re not as good a fire risk,” Alexander Sarno – president of the Log Home Agency.

 Thickness of logs

-Some companies offer discount for log homes built with thicker logs.
-Log Home Agency offer a discount for log homes that have been built with logs thicker than 8 inches in diameter, they are more resistant to hurricanes, tornadoes and fires.
+Some companies offer discounts for log homes built with thicker logs.
+Log Home Agency offers a discount for log homes that have been built with logs thicker than 8 inches in diameter, they are more resistant to hurricanes, tornadoes, and fires.